Acannito2003/ICON/README.md

 # ICON
+ANTONIO CANNITO: a.cannito21@studenti.uniba.it
-Diagnosi malattie cardiache per Esame Ingegneria della Conoscenza
+Progetto Ingegneria della Conoscenza a.a 2024/2025